-Dr. Davis was the driving force behind the medical center’s largest expansion ever, a $600 million Critical Care Building that opened in 2021 for patients with cancer, heart ailments, or other complex conditions.
-It also features a state-of-the-art emergency department, which serves residents of Cincinnati and surrounding neighborhoods.
+Davis was the driving force behind the health system’s largest expansion ever: a $600 million Critical Care Building that opened in 2021 for patients with cancer, heart ailments and other complex conditions, which also features a state-of-the-art emergency department.

-After receiving a bachelor’s degree from Johns Hopkins University in Baltimore in 1984, Dr. Davis earned a medical degree in 1989 from the University of Vermont.
-He was a medical resident at Pittsburgh Children’s Hospital from 1989-92 and chief resident there from 1992-93.
-Dr. Davis completed a fellowship in pediatric critical care medicine at Johns Hopkins Hospital in 1996.
+After receiving a bachelor’s degree from Johns Hopkins University in Baltimore, Davis earned a medical degree from the University of Vermont.
+He was a medical resident at Pittsburgh Children’s Hospital from 1989 to 1992 and chief resident from 1992 to 1993.
+Davis completed a fellowship in pediatric critical care medicine at Johns Hopkins Hospital.

-In 2012, Dr. Davis received a master’s in medical management from the Heinz College at Carnegie Mellon University in Pittsburgh, where he serves on the faculty and teaches leadership development.
-He earned a master’s in strategic leadership from Michigan State University in 2020.
+In 2012, Davis received a master’s degree in medical management from the Heinz College at Carnegie Mellon University in Pittsburgh, where he serves on the faculty and teaches leadership development.
+He earned a master’s degree in strategic leadership from Michigan State University in 2020.

 BS: Johns Hopkins University, Baltimore, MD, 1984.